Yes No Share to Facebook

 [34] The Small Claims Court is mandated under s.
 25 of the Courts of Justice Act, R.S.O.
 1990, c.
 C.43, to “hear and determine in a summary way all questions of law and fact and may make such order as is considered just and agreeable to good conscience.”
 The Small Claims Court plays a vital role in the administration of justice in the province by ensuring meaningful and cost effective access to justice for cases involving relatively modest claims for damages.
 In order to meet its mandate, the Small Claims Court’s process and procedures are designed to ensure that it can handle a large volume of cases in an efficient and economical manner.

 In Ontario Deputy Judges Association v.
-Ontario, 2005 CanLII 42263, the breadth of matters that may arise in the Small Claims Court was noted indirectly.
-Although the case primarily addressed the role and duties of Deputy Judges, the Superior Court recognized that such judges preside over disputes involving issues as varied as Charter rights, defamation, creditor rights, intellectual property, estate litigation, and medical malpractice.
-While remedies in the Small Claims Court remain confined to the payment of money or the recovery of personal property, this acknowledgment illustrates the wide spectrum of legal questions that can, and often do, arise before Deputy Judges in the Small Claims Court forum.
-As the Superior Court observed, the Small Claims Court is the busiest court in Ontario, one that litigants are most likely to encounter, and it frequently deals with increasingly complex legal issues despite the relatively modest financial limits imposed on its jurisdiction.
+Ontario, 2005 CanLII 42263, the Superior Court commented indirectly on the range of matters that may be addressed in the Small Claims Court.
+Although the case was primarily concerned with the powers and responsibilities of Deputy Judges, the Court noted that they preside over disputes involving subjects as diverse as Charter rights, defamation, creditor rights, intellectual property, estate issues, and medical malpractice.
+While the remedies available in the Small Claims Court are limited to the payment of money or the recovery of personal property, the acknowledgment underscores the broad scope of legal issues that may still come before Deputy Judges.
+As the decision observed, the Small Claims Court is the busiest court in Ontario, frequently confronting increasingly complex legal problems despite its modest monetary jurisdiction.

 [18] Deputy judges can hear a wide range of cases and have broad jurisdiction over proceedings involving the Canadian Charter of Rights and Freedoms, defamation, creditors' rights, intellectual property claims, estate litigation, and medical malpractice, among others.
 Deputy judges also exercise a form of equitable jurisdiction, which adds to their role and responsibilities as judicial officers.
 The Small Claims Court can hear and determine all questions of law and fact and may make orders considered just and agreeable to good conscience.